 Step Three: Close the Deal

-Now that users have spent time reading descriptions of the products and checking out customer reviews, it is time to close the deal.
+Now that users have spent time reading descriptions of the products, checking out customer reviews, and looking at related items, it is time to close the deal.
 Make sure that the checkout procedure is easy to understand and simple to complete.
 Removing as much friction as possible to completing checkout is likely to result in a reduced cart abandonment rate.
-A comprehensive and analytical look at a conversion funnel for digital marketing can help you locate exactly where a customer left the funnel and take the steps necessary to fix this drop off point.
+A comprehensive and analytical look at a user conversion funnel for digital marketing can help you locate exactly where a customer left the funnel and take the steps necessary to fix this drop off point.

 Step Four: Invite Them Back